Dan Cox: 2022 Maryland gubernatorial campaign

 Following his primary win, Cox sought to distance himself from the January 6 insurrection and former president Donald Trump, removing references to his endorsement from his website and making adjustments to his biography and issues pages.
 He also deactivated his account on Gab, a website that has been described as a social media haven for white supremacists and neo-Nazis and was used by the perpetrator of the Pittsburgh synagogue shooting, on which he had more than 1,000 posts.
+Republican leaders expressed concern that Cox's primary victory would hurt their candidates downballot, with Senate minority leader Bryan Simonaire refusing to endorse or campaign with Cox and House minority leader Jason C. Buckel saying that Cox would need to moderate his views for the party to make gains.
+The Maryland Republican Party would end up losing two seats in the state Senate and three seats in the House of Delegates in the 2022 elections.

 Cox was defeated by Democratic nominee Wes Moore in the general election on November 8, 2022.
 He initially declined to concede after the election was called for Moore by various national news outlets, believing that there was still a path to victory, but called Moore the next day to concede the election.

 Following Cox's defeat, his running mate Gordana Schifanelli filed to run for Chair of the Maryland Republican Party, seeking to succeed retiring chairman Dirk Haire, but was blocked from running because she filed an hour after the candidacy deadline.
 Schifanelli later said that Cox blamed her for their loss and that the running mates rarely spoke to each other during the campaign, with their relationship souring well before the general election.
 Cox disputed this claim, telling The Washington Post, "I never blamed Ms. Schifanelli for our election loss.
 Her comments are false and sadly self-serving."
 Cox later endorsed Nicole Beus Harris, a political consultant and the wife of U.S. Representative Andy Harris, as the next chair of the Maryland Republican Party.